foolishimp/c4h_projects/docs/workarea/c4h_generic_config_service_01.md

 2. If no repository exists, a new one is created at the path specified in the configuration type registry.
 3. All CRUD operations for that configuration type are directed to the appropriate repository.

+## Business Rules

+1. Configurations should be stored with version control (Git-based storage recommended)
+2. A job must include all required configuration types
+3. Job execution should validate compatibility between configurations
+4. Jobs should be cancelable only in certain states (CREATED, SUBMITTED, RUNNING)
+5. API responses should include appropriate error details when operations fail

-## Implementation Notes
+## Technical Requirements

-1. The existing Git-based versioning system is reused but organized per configuration type.
+1. Use RESTful endpoint design
-2. Schema validation occurs against the JSON schema registered for each configuration type.
+2. Support JSON for all request/response formats
-3. The API maintains backward compatibility with the original workorder endpoints for seamless transition.
-4. Configuration types can be added or modified through the configuration registry without code changes.
-5. Cross-configuration validation occurs during job submission to ensure compatibility between configurations.
+3. Implement standard HTTP response codes
+4. All endpoints should include validation
+5. Configuration content should support YAML format

 ## Error Handling

-All API endpoints continue to return standard HTTP status codes with error details:
+All API endpoints return standard HTTP status codes with error details:

 ```json
 {